Guzpenha/Ecological-Inference-on-social-data/README.md

 ## Experiments

-Python and R scripts for exploring dataset, comparing models, hypothesis testing.
+Python and R scripts for exploring dataset, comparing models and hypothesis testing.